Wolverine971/9takes/src/blog/people/movie-stars/Tom-Cruise.md

 Tom's breakout role in "Risky Business" wasn't just luck – it was the result of intense preparation and that signature Type 3 work ethic.

-Paul Brickman, the film's director, noted: "What struck me about Tom was his focus, and his intensity...
-He was like a laser."
+Paul Brickman, the film's director, noted: "**What struck me about Tom was his focus, and his intensity...
+He was like a laser.**"

 That laser focus?
 It's the Type 3's secret weapon.
 They don't just want to succeed; they need to succeed.